MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 11/07/2022
+ms.date: 02/07/2022
 ---
 # Extension concepts and architecture

 This article introduces concepts about building a Microsoft Edge extension.
 Follow along to understand how multi-tab browsers work.

-A Microsoft Edge *extension* is a small app that adds or modifies features of Microsoft Edge.
+A Microsoft Edge *extension* is a small app that users may opt into that adds or modifies features of Microsoft Edge for a unique user experience.
 For an introduction, see [Overview of Microsoft Edge extensions](../index.md).

 <!-- ====================================================================== -->